person in a gray hoodie on a laptop

 Before you send personal information over your laptop or smartphone on a public wireless network in a coffee shop, library, airport, hotel, or other public place, see if your information will be protected.
 If you use an encrypted website, it protects only the information you send to and from that site.
 If you use a secure wireless network, the information you send on that network is protected.

 Lock it Up!

 Keep financial information on your laptop, tablet or phone only when necessary.
 Don’t use an automatic login feature that saves your user name and password, and always log off when you’re finished.
-That way, if your laptop is stolen, it will be harder for a thief to get at your personal information.
+If your laptop is stolen, it will be harder for a thief to get your personal information.

 Read Privacy Policies

 Keeping your Debit/Credit Card Secure